TheRealFlyingCoder/2020-React/README.md

 This lets you pass an Async function that can do API calls or validate routes/data etc before rendering the rest of your app.
 In the meantime you can pass App.loader.tsx to render a full page loader.

 React will have this functionality locked down soon with Suspense, but for the time being here we are.

+**Server Side Rendering**
+Server side rendering doesn't have to be difficult!

+In this framework we register all our routes ahead of schedule (with the exception being dynamic routes), so in server.tsx we loop through our routes, pre-render the html and set it up to be served!

+Webpack is used at build time, to compile all the Typescript and application files correctly, to generate a server.js in your dist folder.

+You could also follow a similar pattern, and render all the html to static files for each route.

 **Custom scaffolding**
 in `/tools` you'll find scaffolding code which you SHOULD customise.